82 Free Tapper Sound Effects - Most Popular

 The audible signal when the * key on a telephone is pressed, in "DTMF".

 A small audience applauds after a piece played by a small band in a bar.
 Thanks to the music group "Les Accroch'Coeur".
 UCS Category: CRWDCheer.
-Duration: 00:03.
+Length: 00:03.

 Slow Raspberry keyboard

 Slow noise from the keys of an Raspberry Pi keyboard.
 UCS Category: CMPTKey.
-Duration: 00:39.
+Length: 00:39.

 Slipper tape on plasterboard wall